wasp-lang/wasp/web/docs/language/features.md

 #### Declaring a Query in Wasp
 After implementing your Queries in NodeJS, all that's left to do before using them is tell Wasp about it!
 You can easily do this with the `query` declaration, which supports the following fields:
-- `fn: ExtImport` (required) - The import statement of the Query's NodeJs implementation
+- `fn: ExtImport` (required) - The import statement of the Query's NodeJs implementation.
-- `entities: [Entity]` (optional) - A list of entities you wish to use inside your Query We'll leave this option aside for now.
+- `entities: [Entity]` (optional) - A list of entities you wish to use inside your Query.
+We'll leave this option aside for now.
 You can read more about it [here](#using-entities-in-queries).

 Wasp Queries and their implementations don't need to (but can) have the same name, so we will keep the names different to avoid confusion.